-Tourists often make the easiest targets for would-be pick-pockets, so foreigners in Latvia are like walking bullseyes, especially during the busy summer months.
+Tourists often make the easiest targets for would-be pick-pockets, so foreigners in Latvia are like walking bullseyes, especially during the busy summer months (June to September).

-Those carrying backpacks not only make themselves more appealing to thieves, but they also make it easier if the person is poorly alert.
+Those carrying backpacks not only make themselves more appealing to thieves, but travelers who are not alert become even easier targets.